8tentaculos/cssfun/README.md

 ```

 #### Nested selectors will be expanded
-Use `&` to reference selector of the parent rule.
+Use `&` to reference a class of the parent rule.

 ```javascript
 css({